giordebug/verbamanent/docs/source/training_a_model.md

 3. Check the recipes.

-    Recipes are located under `TTS/recipes/`.
+    Recipes are located under `tts/recipes/`.
 They do not promise perfect models but they provide a good start point for `Nervous Beginners`.
-    A recipe for `GlowTTS` using `LJSpeech` dataset looks like below.
+    A recipe for `Glowtts` using `LJSpeech` dataset looks like below.
 Let's be creative and call this `train_glowtts.py`.

     ```{literalinclude} ../../recipes/ljspeech/glow_tts/train_glowtts.py
     ```

-    You need to change fields of the `BaseDatasetConfig` to match your dataset and then update `GlowTTSConfig` fields as you need.
+    You need to change fields of the `BaseDatasetConfig` to match your dataset and then update `GlowttsConfig` fields as you need.

  4. Run the training.